AbmSourav/journey-of-typescript/01. basic-types/readme.md

 <br>

 ## Declear a Variable
-If you use `const` then you can't reasign the value.
+Just like JavaScript, if you use `const` then you can't reasign the value.
 ```ts
 let variableName
 let|const variableName: typeAnnotation = value